What Do Home Inspectors Look for?

 Some things for both buyers and sellers to consider:

-• Heating and Cooling Systems – After turning all systems on (or ask real estate agent to turn on), do they seem to heat or cool properly?
+- Heating and Cooling Systems – After turning all systems on (or asking a real estate agent to turn them on), do they seem to heat or cool properly?
 How old are the systems and is there any visible rust?
 Have they been recently converted or upgraded?
 If there’s an oil or propane tank, how old is it?

 Buyers should write down any questions and give them to your inspector before the inspection begins and ask any additional questions during the home evaluation.